-General recommendations (based on the US Center for Disease Control and Prevention recommendations)
+(based on the US Centers for Disease Control and Prevention guidelines)

 Handwashing